shahroudy/NTURGB-D/README.md

 ### Structures of the datasets

-"NTU RGB+D" and NTU RGB+D 120" datasets contain 56,880 and 114,480 action samples, repsectively.
+"NTU RGB+D" and NTU RGB+D 120" datasets contain 56,880 and 114,480 action samples, respectively.
 Both datasets include 4 different modalities of data for each sample:
 * RGB videos
 * depth map sequences
 * 3D skeletal data